MMilczynski/Blog/content/posts/power_bi_dashboard_primer.md

 The files in the `InternationalSales` folder contain tables with the same format as the table in `sales.csv` except for an additional `Country` column.

-# Installing and launching Power BI

-Follow this link [Power BI Desktop](https://powerbi.microsoft.com/en-us/downloads/) to get the free version of the application.
-You'll find a download link in the **Microsoft Power BI Desktop** section which will link you to the Microsoft Store.
-After downloading and installing you should be ready to launch **Power BI**.
-Upon launch you'll see this intro screen:

-{{< figure src="/images/intro_screen_01.png" caption="Intro screen upon launching Power BI Desktop." width="100%" >}}

-If you don't want to see this screen in future sessions you can un-check the `Show this screen on startup` checkbox in the bottom of the screen.
-Close the screen manually for the time being.

 # Things to be aware of